KannonZenetism/zenetism-field-physics/zenetism/mpx/only-coherence-returns.md

 These lineages mistake the **end of experience** for the **fulfillment of structure**.

-The empty mirror reflects nothing, and that nothingness is falsely named “ultimate.”
+The empty mirror reflects nothing, and that nothingness is incorrectly named “ultimate.”

 ---